Jock McHale: Coaching career

 The strength of Collingwood under McHale lay in its evenness and adherence to team discipline.
 McHale fashioned the team as a machine, with no part bigger than the whole – he and his players accepted the same amount of pay every week.
 He placed great store in his own ability to pick players' strengths and fitness levels and he would assess his players each week during a traditional Thursday night match-day type training.
-Although in the years before and after the war Collingwood earned a reputation for failing in tough finals matches, McHale's reputation is assured for guiding the club in achieving VFL football's greatest single feat: the unequalled record of four premierships in a row, set between 1927 and 1930.
+Although in the years before and after the war, Collingwood earned a reputation for failing in tough finals matches, McHale's reputation is assured for guiding the club in achieving football's greatest single feat: the unequalled record of four premierships in a row, set between 1927 and 1930.

 During the war, Collingwood fell on its first barren period since the formation of the club in 1892.
 McHale rode out the privations of the period and the Magpies re-emerged as a contender in 1945.
 However, the club suffered a series of disappointing finals losses, and McHale conceded to age early in 1950 and retired.
 He stayed intimately involved with the club and helped plan the Magpies' successful campaign in the 1953 Grand Final.
 When Collingwood won the match to end a premiership drought of 17 years, McHale was overwhelmed with emotion.
-The next day he suffered a heart attack, and he died on 4 October at his home in Coburg (noted Collingwood benefactor John Wren suffered a heart attack while watching the same final match, and he died on 26 October 1953).
+The next day he suffered a heart attack, and he died on 4 October at his home in Coburg.
+Noted Collingwood benefactor John Wren suffered a heart attack while watching the same grand final match, and he died on 26 October 1953.